springernature/vpat/nature.md

 </td>
 <td>Partially Supports</td>
 <td>
 In most cases where controls contain visible text, that text is also the label for the control.
-Some third party scripts may inject content that does not meet this criterion.
+Some third-party scripts may inject content that does not meet this criterion.
 Supplementary pages (such as special features or marketing pages) may fail to meet this criterion.
 </td>
 </tr>
 <tr id="motion-actuation" valign="top">